grssnbchr/ml_dl_assignment_2019/README.md

 #### Standardization, NVDI, stats extracted, 10 features

 * RF with 100 trees: 99.0% (5 secs training)
+* The same with only 1% of training data: 97.5%

 ```
 Percentage correct:  98.99691358024691